yisi23/pagebox/README.md

 # OriginMap: Tool & Guard
 ## What is OriginMap?

-XHR demo
+XHR demo - on the left Red arrows are arbitary requests attacker can do. on the right we map origins and restrict access

 ![XHR](http://f.cl.ly/items/0y3n0a3C261X2Y3X1V2q/demo%20\(1\).png)

-Frames and windows same-origin demo:
+Frames and windows same-origin demo - Sandbox CSP header denies all same-domain interaction, use postMessage instead:

 ![frames](http://f.cl.ly/items/3i152w2l243d2W1r0K3P/sameorig.png)

-Permitted origins demo:
+Permitted origins demo - how meta tag has information on what was permitted to this URL.

 ![permitted URLs](http://f.cl.ly/items/2s2B060O1d0N1D3b0U1B/somthn%20\(1\).png)

+## Attack Surface for certain functionality
+Before = 1 page surface * amount of all pages
+Now = 1 page surface * amount of pages that serve given functionality

 This is a concept of **bulletproof web applications**.
 Web is not perfect.
 Web is far from perfect.
 Web is broken: Cookies, Clickjacking, Frame navigation, CSRF,  links..